 Symptoms of anthracnose include small beige, brown, or black spots.
 Dead areas on leaves can be more irregular on trees such as ash and maple while sycamore and oak anthracnose spots will show along the leaf veins.

-The most common causes of brown spots on leaves are outlined below.
 Knowing the causes makes it much easier to develop a treatment plan.
+The most common causes of brown spots on leaves are:

 1. Waste piles